Police search for Chinese girl who disappeared from Washington airport

 The authorities said they were not sure if the couple in New York was the same as the one in Washington, but they believed the two events were related.

+A spokeswoman for the New York Police Department referred a reporter back to officials in Washington.

-Authorities have tried to contact JinJing’s grandfather in China, but have so far been unable to reach him.
+Authorities have tried to contact JinJing’s grandfather in China but have so far been unable to reach him.
 They were also working to determine if JinJing had any relatives in the United States and who her parents are.

 “For us, this is our priority number one.
 It’s of utmost importance,” said David Huchler, the police chief for the Metropolitan Washington Airports Authority.